Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 ADDIE Model: The Fundamentals of Designing Instruction

-The ADDIE model is a well-known instructional design framework, offering a systematic and structured method for developing effective training and educational programmes.
+The ADDIE model is a well-known instructional design framework, offering a systematic and structured method for developing training and educational programmes with clear teaching approaches.
 Comprising five interconnected phases; Analysis, Design, Development, Implementation, and Evaluation, the model ensures instructional materials are carefully planned, executed, and improved for maximum effect.
-As we head into 2025, this model remains a cornerstone of effective instructional strategies.
-By guiding educators and trainers through each phase, ADDIE supports the creation of high-quality learning experiences that are tailored to specific goals and audiences.
+As we head into 2025, this model remains a cornerstone of targeted teaching strategies.
+By guiding educators and trainers through each phase, ADDIE supports the creation of high-quality lessons that are tailored to specific goals and audiences.

 Key Principles Underpinning the ADDIE Model